-11 Developer shall manage traffic in accordance with the procedures and guidelines specified in

-12 the FHWA MUTCD, the ADOT Arizona Supplement to the MUTCD, and the Developer's Traffic

-13 Control Plans.

-Developer shall not close lanes on the mainline, ramps, adjacent freeways, or local roadways,prior to approval of the TMP by ADOT.

-16462.3.2Traffic Control Devices

-All traffic control devices must comply with the requirements of the NCHRP Report 350, Recommended Procedures for the Safety Performance Evaluation of Highway Features or AASHTO Manual for Assessing Safety Hardware (MASH), in accordance with Federal Guidelines, Part VI of the MUTCD and the ADOT Arizona Supplement to the MUTCD.

-- 21 Developer shall inspect and maintain all traffic control devices a minimum of two times a day. - 22 All orange signs must use fluorescent orange sheeting.

-23 462.3.2.1 Signs

-- 24 Developer shall provide advance signing notifying all users of the proposed closure a minimum - of 5 Business Days prior to the proposed closure.
-The advance signing must include the closure - dates and duration.
-Developer shall provide advance notification through PCMS for all closures - and for each direction of traffic that is affected.
+- 10 462.3.1 General - 11 Developer shall manage traffic in accordance with the procedures and guidelines specified in - 12 the FHWA MUTCD, the ADOT Arizona Supplement to the MUTCD, and the Developer's Traffic - 13 Control Plans. - 14 Developer shall not close lanes on the mainline, ramps, adjacent freeways, or local roadways, - 15 prior to approval of the TMP by ADOT. - 16 462.3.2 Traffic Control Devices - 17 All traffic control devices must comply with the requirements of the NCHRP Report 350, - 18 Recommended Procedures for the Safety Performance Evaluation of Highway Features or - 19 AASHTO Manual for Assessing Safety Hardware (MASH), in accordance with Federal - 20 Guidelines, Part VI of the MUTCD and the ADOT Arizona Supplement to the MUTCD. - 21 Developer shall inspect and maintain all traffic control devices a minimum of two times a day. - 22 All orange signs must use fluorescent orange sheeting. - 23 462.3.2.1 Signs - 24 Developer shall provide advance signing notifying all users of the proposed closure a minimum - 25 of 5 Business Days prior to the proposed closure.
+The advance signing must include the closure - 26 dates and duration.
+Developer shall provide advance notification through PCMS for all closures - 27 and for each direction of traffic that is affected.
 Advance signing notification must be provided as - 28 noted in Table 462-2.

 Table 462-2 Advance Signing Notification

 Event Advance Notification

 Major weekend restrictions 5 Business Days

 Construction phase changes 5 Business Days

 Lane restrictions or closures of ramps and crossroads 5 Business Days

 Lane restrictions with detour implications or if traffic delays are expected 5 Business Days

+1

-- 1 The text for all temporary guide signs must be at least 10-inches in height. - 2 Developer shall cover all signs that are in conflict during construction.
+- 1 The text for all temporary guide signs must be at least 10-inches in height. - 2 Developer shall cover all signs that are in conflict with the Work during construction.
+Developer - 3 shall ensure that any modifications to the existing signing system during construction include: an - 4 exit sign at the exit gore and a minimum of one advance notice exit sign.
+If such sign are - 5 temporary signs, the temporary signs must remain in place until the permanent signs are - 6 installed.

-3 462.3.2.2 Temporary Guardrail, Barrier, Attenuators, and Glare Screen
+7 462.3.2.2 Temporary Guardrail, Barrier, Attenuators, and Glare Screen

-- 4 Developer shall use temporary guardrail or barrier and attenuators to protect the travelling 5 public from the following:
+- Developer shall use temporary guardrail or barrier and attenuators to protect the travelling public from, at a minimum, the following:

-- A. Fixed objects within the clear zone;
+- 10 A. Fixed objects within the clear zone;

 - B. Drop-offs greater than 2 inches that are not in accordance with the traffic control treatment of longitudinal joint and edge drop-off guidelines;

-- C. Slopes steeper than 4:1 (H:V);
+- 13 C. Slopes steeper than 4:1 (H:V);

-- D. Separate opposing travel lanes; and
+- 14 D. Separate opposing travel lanes; and

-- 11 E. Separate work zones.
+- 15 E. Separate work zones.

-- 12 Developer shall install glare screens when barriers are less than 42 inches in height.
+- 16 Developer shall install glare screens when barriers separate opposing lanes of traffic and are

+- 17 less than 42 inches in height.

-13 462.3.3 Staging Areas
+18 462.3.3 Staging Areas

-14 Developer shall secure all proposed staging areas, including obtaining and performing all 15 applicable environmental and ROW Work in accordance with the Contract Documents.

-16 462.3.4 Arizona Department of Public Safety

-- Developer may request DPS officers to be on-site for freeway Lane Closures.
-Developer shall submit a request for DPS services directly with DPS.
-Developer shall be responsible for providing for public safety notwithstanding the presence of DPS at the Site. - 20 21
+- Developer shall secure all proposed staging areas, including obtaining and performing all applicable environmental and ROW Work in accordance with the Contract Documents. - 21 462.3.4 Arizona Department of Public Safety - 22 Developer may request DPS officers to be on-site for freeway Lane Closures.
+Developer shall - 23 submit a request for DPS services directly with DPS.
+Developer shall be responsible for - 24 providing for public safety notwithstanding the presence of DPS at the Site.